 - SLA compliance: Manage performance and compliance with service level agreements with your customers.

-- Customer advocacy/influence: Track customer sentiment via direct feedback, social media, or metrics such as Net Promoter Score (NPS).
+- Customer advocacy/influence: Track customer sentiment via direct feedback, social media, or key metrics such as Net Promoter Score (NPS).

-- Attrition: Set targets relating to different causes of attrition to determine whether the CRM is delivering expected improvements.
+- Attrition: Set targets relating to different causes of customer attrition to determine whether the CRM is delivering expected improvements.

-- Employee satisfaction: Target and track areas where employees are expected to experience improvements in their work, such as collaboration and depth of insight.
+- Employee satisfaction: Target and track areas where employees are expected to experience improvements in their work, such as team collaboration and depth of insight.

 - Lead quality: Set standards for lead qualification and opt-outs, and measure the quality of leads that pass to sales via automation.